Reel

 How Reel works

 Every recording is saved as a project with all four tracks kept separate.
-You can solo, mute, adjust levels, pan, and export the full mix or individual stems.
+You can solo, mute, adjust levels and pan.
+Export the full mix or individual stems.

 Recording your first track